-- Note the City Byelaws review and agree to receive an update on the outcomes affecting the East Area cemeteries, beaches, countryside and parks via the ward bulletin service. - Promote the project through the East VCS Area Network, in addition to approaching Sunderland University, Southmoor, Thornhill, St Aidan's RC and St Anthony's RC Secondary Schools with a view of all four stations being adopted by a local residents association, voluntary and community organisation or educational establishment. - Note the information and agree to hold an informal discussion for those Sunderland East members who wish to participate, before 17 January 2011.
+- To note the City Byelaws review and agree to receive an update on the outcomes affecting the West areas' cemeteries, beaches, countryside and parks via the ward bulletin service. - To promote the Metro Platform Project through the West VCS Area Network, in addition to approaching local schools with a view to the two stations being adopted by a local residents association, voluntary and community organisation or educational establishment. - Note the information regarding Sunderland 'The Place' and agree to hold an informal discussion for those West members who wish to participate, before 17 January 2011.